Time Complexity Analysis of Recursive Algorithms

 What is the recurrence relation of a recursive function?

-In recursion, we solve a problem by breaking it down into smaller subproblems.
+In recursion, we solve a problem by breaking it into smaller subproblems.
 If the time complexity function of input size n is T(n), then the time complexity of the smaller subproblems will be defined by the same function, but in terms of the subproblem's input size.
 So here is an approach to write T(n) if we have k number of subproblems:

 We can use the above formula to define the recurrence relation of every recursive function.
-We then solve this recurrence relation and calculate the overall time complexity in terms of Big-O notation.
+We then solve the recurrence relation and calculate the overall time complexity in terms of Big-O notation.
 Let's better understand this via examples of various recurrence relations of popular recursive algorithms.

 Decrease by a constant: Reverse an array